ultraviolet-1986/agent_julia/README.md

 ## Requirements

-At the time of writing, this software requires `Julia` versions greater than or equal to `v1.6`.
-Have confirmed the software will not operate under a `Julia v1.4.x` environment.
+At the time of writing, this software requires `Julia` versions greater than or equal to `v1.6.0` and previous versions have not been accounted for.

 ## Execution Instructions